leandrosardi/simple_cloud_logging/README.md

     def initialize(the_logger=nil)
         self.logger=the_logger
-        self.logger = BlackStack::DummyLogger.new() if self.logger.nil? # assign a dummy logger that just generate output on the screen end
+        self.logger = BlackStack::DummyLogger.new(nil) if self.logger.nil? # assign a dummy logger that just generate output on the screen end

     def do_something()